ziheng5/aup-learning-cloud-case-hub/cases/2026-03-njupt-winter-battle/liuxiaoming-narrative-logic-workshop/README.md

 2. Navigate to `cases/<activity-folder>/<your-folder>/`
 3. Open `main.ipynb`
 4. Run all cells from top to bottom
+5. Enter a plot segment in the "Continue the story here..." box, then click any button below to test the tool
 ## Technical Highlights

 The workshop utilizes a **Frontend-Logic-Backend** asynchronous architecture to ensure a smooth UI experience during high-latency LLM inference.